mrnorman/YAKL/doc/algorithms.md

 | `transpose(a)` | Transpose a rank-two static array. |
 | `matinv(a)` | Invert a square static matrix with partial pivoting. |

-Matrix dimensions are compile-time checked. `matinv` returns the same scalar type and dimension.
+Matrix dimensions are compile-time checked. `matinv` accepts only floating-point element types and returns the same scalar type and dimension.
 With Kokkos debug enabled, it rejects a pivot no larger than `epsilon * matrix_scale * dimension`; without debug checking, singular input violates the precondition and may produce infinities or NaNs.

 ## Componentwise API